stchan/CloneFinder/README.md

 Select "Reset Default Sizes" from the "Tools" menu to reset window and column sizes back to defaults.

 **Third party components**<br/>
-In addition to any NuGet packages, CloneFinder uses/includes the following third party components:
 - Code from MSDN for a breadth-first directory traversal.
 - Free or CC licensed artwork.
 (Icons (C) 2008 GoSquared Ltd.)
 - Installer graphics from Open Clip Art (public domain):<br/>